internal

 SpectraBase • Another broad database for NMR, MS, UV-vis (!), and other info for small organic compounds.
 Availability is sometimes spotty, but does have links to papers.

-PubChem • Reference info for chemicals (exact mass, solubility, suppliers, etc.)
+PubChem • Reference info for chemicals (exact mass, solubility, SMILES code, suppliers, etc.)

 SciFinder • Search for papers, suppliers, syntheses, etc. for a given compound (or even for structurally similar things.)
 Requires login.